hasindu2008/f5c/_docs/output.md

 <img width="750" alt="image" src="../img/rsq-alignment-dna.png">

 Each dot in the top sequence in the illustration represent a k-mer and the number above each dot is the corresponding k-mer index.
-If the basecalled read is `ACGGTAACTATACGT` and assuming the k-mer size in the k-mer model is 6, the 0th k-mer is `ACGGTA`, 1st k-mer is `CGGTAA` ... and the 9th k-mer is `ATACGT`.
+If the basecalled read is `ACGGTAACTATAC` and assuming the k-mer size in the k-mer model is 6, the 0th k-mer is `ACGGTA`, 1st k-mer is `CGGTAA` ... and the 7th k-mer is `CTATAC`.
 Each dot in the bottom sequence in the illustration represent a raw-signal sample and the number below each dot is the corresponding signal index.

 The tsv output from resquiggle will look like below: